micartey/nixos-server/README.md

 > Furthermore, containers created from this image need to be run in privileged mode which is a security risk.

 It is also possible to create a docker image.
-However, there is a lot of overhead and docker e.g. woudln't work.
+However, there is a lot of overhead and docker in docker e.g. doesn't work out of the box.
 For the sake of completeness, here is how to create a docker image:

 ```bash